UAE's Jumeirah Group eyes Europe expansion, no bond sales

 He said it was difficult to say whether Dubai is seeing an additional influx of tourists to Dubai due to regional unrest.

-Average room rates currently stand at 1,700 dirhams, up 5 percent compared with the same period last year.
+Average room rates currently stand at 1,700 dirhams ($462.8), up 5 percent compared with the same period last year.

 Occupancy levels at Jumeirah's hotels in Dubai reached 80.5 percent, Lawless said, up 6 percent from a year earlier.